 In order to enhance transparency and as part of CMA's keenness to provide statistical data on its business and activities, a Statistical Appendix is published every year along with the data published via time series.
-The Appendix includes data related to offerings and as their financial statements.
+The Appendix includes data related to offerings and subscriptions, public offer funds, surveillance and investigation cases, CMA's inspection tasks, licenses and the Authorized Persons, as well as their financial statements.